ethereum/fe/docs/src/quickstart/deploy_contract.md

 To make the deployment, we will need to send a transaction to your node via its exposed HTTP port (`8545`).

-The following command deploys the Guestbook contract to the your local network.
+The following command deploys the Guestbook contract to your local network.
 Grab the private key of one of your accounts from the information displayed in the terminal running Anvil.

 ```sh
 cast send --rpc-url localhost:8545 --private-key <your-private-key> --create $(cat output/GuestBook/GuestBook.bin)